Choose another writer in this calendar: by name: by birthday from the calendar.

 to skim dozen's of pages in order to get interested in the story.
 I

 didn't feel Africa," said Léopold Sédar Senghor.
-(Impostors: Literary Hoaxes and Cultural Authenticity by Christopher L. Miller, 2018, p.
+(Impostors: Literary Hoaxes and Cultural Authenticity by Christopher L. Miller, Chicago and London: University of Chicago Press, 2018, p.
 99) The American academic Adèle King suggested in Rereading Camara Laye

 (2002),